VectorInstitute/flex_model/README.md

 # Installation
 Run `pip install -e .` from the root directory.

-# Important Note
+# Important Notes
-Testing the correctness of the fairscale llama activations is still a WIP.
+- Testing the correctness of the fairscale llama activations is still a WIP.
 The huggingface llama model implementation is slightly different, especially when it comes to the RoPE positional embedding implementations.
+Future tests will compare between non-distributed and distributed versions of the models.

-Future tests will just compare between non-distributed and distributed versions of the models.
+- Make sure to replace any instances of `module.forward(inputs)` with `module(inputs)`.
+The forward hooks are not run if you directly call the forward function of a module (this is the case with LLaMA).

 # Usage
 Here's a short example on how you would use the FlexModel and HookFunction